fetchai/docs/pages/docs/guides/agents/start-communicating-with-other-agents/remote-communication.md

 In this tutorial, we show how to use the Almanac contract to make μAgents interact remotely from different locations across the internet.
 All you need to know is the recipient agent's address to query its information.

-We want to simulate a remote communication between μAgents, alice and bob, on different ports and terminals on the same device.
+We want to simulate a remote communication between μAgents, **alice** and **bob**, on different ports and terminals on the same device.
 First of all, let's start by creating two μAgents separately, in different scripts.

 ## Alice

 1. Create a .py scripts for this task: `touch remote_agent_alice.py`.
-Open this script on the text editor application of your choice.

 2. Import the necessary classes from **uagents** and **uagents.setup**.

     ```py